You can use projects to organize your Workspace documents by client, status or any other grouping that suits you or your team.

 In the web app Click on the

 + next to the Projects heading in the sidebar.
-Give your project a name (Emoji are supported, but not Markdown) and hit ↵ to finish.
+Here, you can give your project a name (Emoji are supported, but not Markdown) and set your share settings.
+By default, all projects will be visible to all Workspace members unless you restrict the Workspace share settings to No Access.
+Hit ↵ to finish.
 You should now see your project in the sidebar ready to move documents into.

 In the Mac app Click on the